petergithub/notes/01Technology/ubuntuNotes.md

 #### Change system proxy settings from the command line using gsettings
 http://ask.xmodulo.com/change-system-proxy-settings-command-line-ubuntu-desktop.html
 **Question**: change system proxy settings on Ubuntu desktop: "System Settings" -> "Network" -> "Network proxy".
-Is there a more convenient way to change desktop's proxy settings from the command line?
+Is there a more convenient way to change proxy settings of desktop from the command line?
 To modify a DConf setting: `$ gsettings set <schema> <key> <value>` To read a DConf setting: `$ gsettings get <schema> <key>`